-As a result of the above, all MooseFS components will be installed on each node, and enabled / disabled accordingly.
+As a result of the above considerations, all MooseFS components will be installed on each node, and enabled / disabled accordingly.
 There will be no distinct Metadata or Metalogger device in this build - instead there will the notion of a master node (where the Metadata Server runs) and slave nodes (where the Metalogger Server runs).
-It would be reasonable to expand to a dedicated Metadata node if the cluster was hosting more than two (2) million files, or if the typical workloads are metadata intensive.
+It would be reasonable to expand to a dedicated Metadata node if the cluster was hosting more than two (2) million files, or as the typical workloads become metadata or IO intensive.